bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 1 TEMP

 Description:
-Creates and opens a new archive with read/write access.
+`CRTARV`creates and opens a new archive with read/write access.
 ## CVTMD
 Set modes for blocked record index conversion